TheInformationLab/Teaching-AWS-Docker-API/README.md

-# Day One: Learning about TS on AW & AWS RDS
+# Day One: Learning about the AWS Console, AWS CLI, RDS, and Tableau Server on AWS

 # Day Two: Learning about Docker, AWS and APIs